jax-ml/jax/docs/developer.md

 bazel test //tests:gpu_tests //tests:backend_independent_tests --test_env=XLA_PYTHON_CLIENT_PREALLOCATE=false --test_tag_filters=-multiaccelerator $MULTI_GPU
 ```

-Some test targets, like a `//tests:logpcg_tests` optionally use matplotlib, so you may need to `pip
-install matplotlib` to run tests via bazel.

 ### Using `pytest`

 To run all the JAX tests using `pytest`, we recommend using `pytest-xdist`,